vankoto2/react-spa/README.md

 ## How to run!

 First you need to install the node_modules.
-Just write in the terminal 'npm install' and press Enter.
+Just write in the project directory, in the terminal 'npm install' and press Enter.

 ### `npm install`